-For individuals, enter the deferred tax as part of the total for Form 1040, line 61.
-Also enter the deferred tax to the left of line 61, and label it as "Sec.
-1294 deferred tax."
+For individuals, include the deferred tax as part of the total for Form 1040, line 60.
+Check box c on line 60 and enter "1294DT" and the amount of the deferred tax in the entry space for that box.

 Line 24.
 Enter the interest accrued on the deferred tax.
 Interest accrues beginning on the due date (without regard to extensions) of your tax return for the tax year in which the section 1294 election is made, and ending with the due date (without regard to extensions) of your tax return for the tax year of the termination.
 Interest is computed using the rates and methods under section 6621.